monwasithaba/alx-pre_course/0x01-git/README.md

-This is new README file in the 0x01-git directory
+This is new README.md file in the 0x01-git directory